Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refunds are typically only issued if the event is cancelled.
-If the event is rescheduled, tickets are usually valid for the new date.
-It's crucial to check the terms and conditions of your ticket purchase from the specific vendor (e.g., Ticketmaster, SeeTickets) as policies can vary.
+Refunds are typically only offered if the event is cancelled by the promoter or venue.
+If an event is rescheduled, tickets are usually valid for the new date, and refunds may be available within a specific window if you cannot attend the rescheduled performance.
+Always refer to the terms and conditions of your ticket vendor.

 Top Tips for Sunny Day Real Estate at O2 Forum Kentish Town